Four-dimensional compact Clifford-Klein forms of pseudo-Riemannian symmetric spaces with signature $(2, 2)$: Properness and cocompactness in solvable Lie groups

-\begin{proof} First, We show (a)$\imply$(b) using Lemma \ref{Lem:contractiblequotient}.
-It is enough to show $L\bs G/H$ has a manifold structure.
-The natural $L$-actions on $G/H$ is proper by the assumption and free by Corollary \ref{Cor:properisfree}.
-Hence $L\bs G/H$ has a manifold structure.
-The implication (b)$\imply$(a) is clear.
+\begin{proof} Since the implications (b)$\imply$(a) is clear, we first show the implication (a)$\imply$(b).
+The condition (b) is equivalent to the transitivity of the $L$-action on $G/H$, so we are enough to show that the space $L\bs G/H$ consists of one point.
+Since $G$ is a 1-connected solvable Lie group, and $H$ and $L$ are connected subgroups, $G/H$ and $L$ are contractible by Note~\ref{Note:1conn} and Lemma~\ref{Lem:contractiblelemma} below.
+By Note~\ref{note:properisfree} (1), the quotient space $L\bs G/H$ has a manifold structure, it is one point by Lemma~\ref{Lem:contractiblequotient}.
 Next, we show the implication (b)$\imply$(c).
-Since $G/H$ is the $L$-orbit of the origin point $eH$, we have $\dim(G/H)\leq \dim L$ and so $\dim G\leq \dim H+\dim L$.
-On the other hand, by the properness of the $L$-action we have $\fl\cap \fh=\{0\}$.
-Then we have $\dim G\geq \dim H+\dim L$.
+Since $G/H$ is an $L$-orbit, we have $\dim(G/H)\leq \dim L$.
+On the other hand, by the properness of the $L$-action we have $\fl\cap \fh=\{0\}$ (Note~\ref{Note:1connproper}).
+Then we have $\dim G\geq \dim H+\dim L$ and so we obtain $\dim G=\dim H +\dim L$, which implies $\fg =\fl\oplus\fh$.
 Finally, we check the implication (c)$\imply$(b).
 We consider the $L$-orbit of the origin point $eH$.
 The orbit is closed since the $L$-action on $G/H$ is proper.
-On the other hand, since $L$-action is free by Proposition \ref{Prop:solvablefree}, the dimension of $L$-orbit equals to $\dim L$.
+On the other hand, since the $L$-action is free by Corollary~\ref{Cor:solvablefree}, the dimension of $L$-orbit equals to $\dim L=\dim(G/H)$.
 Hence the $L$-orbit is open.
-Since $G/H$ is connected, $G/H$ coincide with the $L$-orbit. \end{proof}
+Since $G/H$ is connected, $G/H$ coincides with the $L$-orbit. \end{proof}